 Their platform cuts down on the time you’d spend switching between platforms by putting all social media accounts in one place.
 They allow you to pre-write and schedule posts, so you don’t have to log on throughout the day.

 They also help you track mentions (to see how your content is performing on social) and measure conversions by tracking a customer’s journey through social media and Google Analytics.
+If you're looking for a social media calendar, you can also try our template.

 The Best Feature: The Hootsuite Partner Program for Agencies allows you to manage multiple accounts for multiple clients inside one dashboard.
 Their dashboard allows you to collaborate with your team inside the app to craft the perfect social posts.
 They also assign you a dedicated support manager for any issues that might crop up along the way for their enterprise plan.